-The Company works to instill the Honda Code of Conduct in each and every associate through awareness-raising activities such as distribution of leaflets and posters, distributing educational videos, and introducing case studies and other information on the intranet, as well as conducting training sessions.
+The Company works to instill the Honda Code of Conduct in every executive and associate through awareness-raising activities, such as distribution of applications to smartphones and leaflets, display on posters, distributing educational videos, and introducing case studies and other information on the intranet, as well as conducting training sessions.
 The status of these activities is regularly reported to the Compliance Committee after confirmation by each division and subsidiary of the Company.